-- a) Why did you choose to spend the money the way you did? - b) Did you spend the money on something that was a necessity or something that made you happy or both? - c) Do you think your decision would change if you were older or if you had just graduated high school?
+- a) Why did you choose to spend the money the way you did?
+What guided your decision? - b) Did you spend the money on something that was a necessity or something that made you happy or both? - c) Do you think your decision would change if you were older or if you had just graduated high school?
+Why or why not?